henrisilver/CUDAJacobi/README.md

 # CUDAJacobi
-Repository for he 4th project of the Concurrent Programming course at ICMC-USP
+Repository for the 4th project of the Concurrent Programming course at ICMC-USP